plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Sorcerer/Sorcerer Class.md

 ### Using Metamagic

-You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.
+You can use only one "Metamagic" option on a "Spell" when you cast it, unless otherwise noted.

 ---